raspberrypilearning/cd-dice-roller/en/step_4.md

 ## Roll two dice

-To get the option to roll two dice, you'll need something to allow the user to choose if they want one or two dice.
+To create an option to roll two dice, you need to allow the user to choose if they want one or two dice.

 --- task ---

-Go to your `index.html` file and add the following inside the `div` with the id `controller`.
+Go to your `index.html` file and find the `div` with the id `controller`.
+Add the following code inside this `div`.

 ```html
     <select id="selectDice">